 A Poor Wayfaring Man of Grief (piano duet)

 The text to this hymn originated as a poem by James Montgomery, titled, “The Stranger and His Friend.”
 It was later set to music by George Coles, a New York City preacher, and adopted as a hymn by Christian congregations in the United States and the United Kingdom.
 John Taylor learned the hymn while serving a mission in England in 1840 and introduced it into the LDS church.
 It was a favorite hymn of the prophet Joseph Smith, who requested that John Taylor sing it to him in the Carthage Jail before he was martyred.
 The version he sang was actually set to a different tune that John Taylor wrote himself.
 This piano duet arrangement is based on the original melody by George Coles.
 One piano, four hands.
 Primo and secondo parts are both intermediate level in difficulty.
+Purchase price is for two copies so you and your duet partner can each have one.
 5 pages for each part, or 11 pages for the combined score.
 The PDF download contains both layouts so you can play from the one you prefer.
 Performance time: approximately 3:30.
 Included in the “Piano Duets: The Sacred Collection” songbook.

 This is a PDF file available for immediate download at the end of the checkout process.
 You should also receive a secure link by email within a few minutes to download later if you wish.
 If you don’t see the email, check your spam or junk folder.

 Buy 6 or more of the same item and save 40%

 Buy 10 or more of the same item and save 67%